 Joanna Piacenza

 I work at the intersection of content, data, and strategy — helping leaders make decisions.
+And helping build brands along the way.

 I currently serve as the vice president of thought leadership for National Journal's Gravity Research, overseeing public-facing research that helps companies mitigate reputational risk vis-à-vis corporate engagement.
-I previously built Morning Consult's industry analyst team and oversaw all public-facing industry research.
+I previously built and led Morning Consult's industry analyst team and oversaw all public-facing industry research.

 ✦ ✦ ✦